CRStefano/KWFEEF/README.md

 Four results, stated honestly.

 **1. Less is more.** The optimal agent keeps ~42% of the available information and still secures ~93% of the achievable viability.
-Past a certain resolution — the *Semantic Saturation Threshold*, more detail simply doesn't pay.
+Past a certain resolution, the *Semantic Saturation Threshold*, more detail simply doesn't pay.

-**2. More information can hurt — but only for a bounded agent.** Some coarse-grainings are *actively misleading*: merge two opposite places into one category, head for the average, and you walk into the empty middle.
+**2. More information can hurt, but only for a bounded agent.** Some coarse-grainings are *actively misleading*: merge two opposite places into one category, head for the average, and you walk into the empty middle.
 So viability is *non-monotone* in information.
 I want to be precise about this, because it's the most easily over-sold result: it survives a myopically Bayes-optimal action rule (so it is **not** a trivial artefact of going to the centroid), but it **disappears** if the agent commits to a concrete hypothesis or hedges.
 The honest reading is that "more can hurt" is a property of *bounded perception–action coupling* — the regime real organisms live in — not a universal theorem about information.

 **3. The dark room is a sharp threshold, not a paradox.** Raise the per-bit cost α and the optimum jumps discontinuously from "engage with the world" to "process nothing" (the dark room) at a computable critical value.
 No extra drives or preferences required — and because viability and information now share units, that threshold sits a fixed multiple above Landauer's physical floor.

-**4. The body gates the value of the mind.** Vary only the agent's reach and three regimes appear: too weak to use information (it gives up), an intermediate band where information is precious and selective, and *so capable that information becomes harmful* — a creature whose body solves the problem has no use for a mind that represents it.
+**4. The body gates the value of the mind.** Vary only the agent's reach and three regimes appear: too weak to use information (it gives up), an intermediate band where information is precious and selective, and *so capable that information becomes harmful*, a creature whose body solves the problem has no use for a mind that represents it.
 Rational inattention is bounded by morphology, non-monotonically.

 The same marginal-return logic then extends, in the paper, to evolutionary life-history: semelparity (the salmon that breeds once and dies), the *emergence* of senescence as an optimum, and bet-hedging under environmental noise.